I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdffileobject/nf-wdffileobject-wdffileobjectgetfilename.md

 For more information about reference strings, see <a href="..\wdm\nf-wdm-ioregisterdeviceinterface.md">IoRegisterDeviceInterface</a>.

-The following code example shows how an <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_file_create.md">EvtDeviceFileCreate</a> callback function can obtain the name of the file that an application has opened.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |